A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Proofs

-We first prove Theorem \ref{thm:contrast} for a fixed $\lambda$, followed by a discussion showing that the theorem holds uniformly over $\lambda$ in a bounded range.
+We first prove Theorem \ref{thm:contrast_gen} with a fixed $\lambda$, followed by a discussion showing that the theorem holds uniformly over $\lambda$ in a compact set for the Lasso, thereby proving Proposition~\ref{thm:contrast}.
 In addition to Lemma~\ref{lm:factored}, the proof relies on Lemmas~\ref{lm:sw_app} and \ref{lm:boundedbeta}, which we state below.

 Let $C(\Omega, \R)$ denote the class of all real-valued continuous functions defined on a compact Hausdorff space $\Omega$.

 \begin{lemma} Let $\Omega_1$ and $\Omega_2$ be two compact Hausdorff spaces and $f : \Omega_1 \times \Omega_2 \rightarrow \R$ be a continuous function, then for every $\upsilon > 0$ there exist a positive integer $m$ and continuous functions $g_1, \ldots, g_m$ on $\Omega_1$ and continuous functions $h_1, \ldots, h_m$ on $\Omega_2$ such that